Dr. Brian Sweeney, MD | Gastroenterology in Anchorage, AK | Healthline FindCare

 Dr. Sweeney has an average wait time of 10 – 15 minutes at their office(s).

-Dr. Sweeney accepts Aetna, Anthem and Blue Cross Blue Shield, and other major insurance plans.
+Dr. Sweeney accepts CareFirst Blue Cross Blue Shield, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Sweeney has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.